 At the end of each module, there is also an examination which you can take at a time and location to suit you.

 To pass the course you are required to pass all assignments and six exams.

 If you are not sure about going straight to the certificate, you can study each of the modules mentioned as a standalone course.
-Please click on the links for more information.

-Managing Water Quality
+Sample Course Notes - Managing Water Quality

 Water quality has a big impact upon the success of any fish farm.
 For this reason, it warrants constant monitoring and appropriate attention.